open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   | MachineC  | 81.3            |

 * The mass of planets is additive, the value `1.18e25` (`3.30e23 + 6.42e23 +
-  4.87e24 + 5.97e24`) means the total mass of terrestrial planets in the solar system.
+  4.87e24 + 5.97e24`) means the combined mass of terrestrial planets in the solar system.

   | Planet Name | Mass (kg)       |
   | ----------- | --------------- |